evansbenj/BIO722.md/1_Evaluating_your_data.md

 zcat PM582.fastq.gz | more
 ```

 OK, so now we should all have some data ready for us to work with.
-Later, for funsies, you can try the [Practice Problems](#practice-problems) below
+Later, for funsies, you can try the [Practice Problems](#practice-problems) below.
+For now, let's move on to [prepare a reference genome]((https://github.com/evansbenj/BIO722.md/blob/main/2_preparing_a_reference_genome.md).

 ## More Details On Demultiplexing